KeychainMDIP/kc/doc/CLI-user-manual/README.md

 $ kc
 ```

+> [!NOTE]
-!!! note Unless you edit your shell's `$PATH` variable, you need to invoke kc with a `./` prefix to run the script in the current directory:
+Unless you edit your shell's `$PATH` variable, you need to invoke kc with a `./` prefix to run the script in the current directory:

 ```sh
 $ ./kc